 - Finland of Scandinavia and the World, on the rare occasion he feels the need to say something that can't be communicated with a Death Glare, will hold up a sign.

-- The Nostalgia Critic in his review of The Good Son (in-universe, it's said he screamed at the awfulness of the movie until losing his voice; in reality, Doug had a throat infection).
+- Used in his review of The Good Son (in-universe, it's said he screamed at the awfulness of the movie until losing his voice; in reality, Doug had a throat infection).
 He even described his situation as turning into a "human Wile E. Coyote".

 - In a later review of James and the Giant Peach, the Critic responds to the explanation of James' parents' deathnote with a card saying "What?".
 After the clip is repeated, he writes another sign saying "WHAT???".